 This web site uses “temporary cookies” so that the site remembers what other items are in your “shopping basket”.
 In this situation a cookie is a small data file containing a single number (and no personal information) this cookie is never re-used.
 When you close your browser (Internet Explorer/Firefox/Safari etc), the cookie is destroyed.

-The syllabus is taught in conjunction with the AquaX rulebook and its function is to teach the rules and regulations of racing, rather than to teach riders how to race.
+To take part in an AquaX race event all riders must complete the AquaX Racer Training course.
+The AquaX Racer Training contains contains theoretical and practical modules and will be taught by a qualified AquaX trainer.
+The course takes about 3-5hrs to complete depending on the rider’s skill level and once successfully completed the AquaX trainer will then sign off the rider - Ready to Race.
+The course is taught in conjunction with the AquaX rulebook and its function is to educate the riders on the rules and regulations of racing, and not to teach riders how to race.
 The theoretical module is taught in a classroom supported by a PowerPoint presentation.

-AquaX Racer Training teaches the pupils to race with due care and attention on the track and to respect the rules and fellow competitors.
-It covers, but is not limited to, everything from the start line alignment procedure, to flag and whistle communication, course design, turns, length and recovery in the case of an untimely dismount etc.
+AquaX Racer Training is to educate riders to race with due care and attention on the track and to respect the rules and fellow competitors.
+It covers, but is not limited to, everything from the start line alignment procedure, to flag and whistle communication, course design, turns, length and the recovery procedure in the case of an untimely dismount.

 The training is included in the AquaX entrance fee and will take place and on the Friday before each event.
 Riders will need to contact the Series Administrator in advance to book a training session.
 Pupils will need to arrive on time and bring their ski and equipment with them as classes include both theory and practical assessments.

-Please note: completing the AquaX Racer Training course does not necessarily mean a pupil will be allowed to race.
-The pupil must demonstrate, to the instructor, a level of competence in order to gain a pass before being allowed to race.
+Please note: completing the AquaX Racer Training course does not necessarily mean a pupil will be given the greenlight to race.
+The pupil must demonstrate, to the instructor, a level of competence in order to gain access to compete.

 Before you can apply for your racing licence you will need to show a level of riding competence.
 To do this all new riders must first pass the RYA PWC Competency Course, commonly referred to as ‘The RYA’ by those in the know.
 Most riders have already taken the course and passed it with flying colours, but if you haven’t then visit the RYA website for information on RYA Training and to find a training centre near you - www.ryatraining.org